OptimalBits/bull/REFERENCE.md

   attempts: number; // The total number of attempts to try the job until it completes.

+  repeat: RepeatOpts; // Repeat job according to a cron specification.

   backoff: number | BackoffOpts; // Backoff setting for automatic retries if the job fails

   lifo: boolean; // if true, adds the job to the right of the queue instead of the left (default false)